SuperOffice/SDK-Doc/Customer.Service.Support/SOAP/Port Ticket/Port Ticket.md

 SortOrder="139"
 />

-This port contains method used manipulate requests, customers and companies in eJournal.
-It will cover the functionality available when clicking “Request management” in eJournal RMS.
+This port contains method used manipulate requests, customers and companies in Service.
+It will cover the functionality available when clicking “Request management” in Service.

-The mehods takes the username and password of an eJournal user as parameter.
-This user must have administration rights in eJournal to be allowed to execute the methods.
+The mehods takes the username and password of an Service user as parameter.
+This user must have administration rights in Service to be allowed to execute the methods.

 1. autolist